Jose Siri Preview, Player Props: Rays vs. Guardians

-The Tampa Bay Rays and Jose Siri (.355 slugging percentage over his past 10 games, including one homer), take on starter Logan Allen and the Cleveland Guardians at Progressive Field, Saturday at 6:10 PM ET.
+Jose Siri, with a slugging percentage of .424 in his past 10 games -- including two home runs -- will be in action for the Tampa Bay Rays against the Cleveland Guardians, with Xzavion Curry on the mound, September 3 at 4:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Marlins.
+In his most recent game, he notched a home run while going 1-for-4 against the Guardians.

 Jose Siri Game Info & Props vs. the Guardians